 The ability to reason well in contexts involving numerical data.
 Business problem solvers must demonstrate the ability to interpret and evaluate vital information presented in a variety of numerical formats in order to reach an optimal problem solution.

-HR understands the importance of these essential business skills
+HR understands the importance of these top business critical thinking skills

 You need strong critical thinkers.
-Why would you make a hire or promotion without assessing these 5 top metrics?
+Why would you make a hire or promotion without assessing these 5 top critical thinking metrics?

 Time is too valuable to waste interviewing candidates who don’t have the skills to expand your business.
 You only should interview, hire and promote the best thinkers in the pool.

-Before you schedule interviews, contact us to see how INSIGHT makes it easy to objectively prescreen candidates for thinking strength.
+Before you schedule interviews, contact us to see how INSIGHT makes it easy to objectively screen candidates for thinking strength.